jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

     E_2 &= (x_2, y_2, z_2) - (x_1, y_1, z_1),
 \end{align*}$$

-and calculate the difference in the $(u,v)$ co-ordinates for these edges
+and calculate the difference in the $(u,v)$ coordinates for these edges

 $$ \begin{align*}
     \Delta u_1 &= u_1 - u_0, &